ericbrooke/setup_ruby_rails/README.md

 ## Step 2 - A + B - Xcode

 _Why do I need it?_ Cos Apple did not install this for you and annoying things will happen later without it.
+And you need a C complier which comes with Xcode

 Install Xcode from the App store.
 Or ensure it is installed.
 Make sure it has being opened and and agreement is agreed.
 ```